Outcomes of Bad Customer Service

 “Treat your customer, as you want to be treated as a customer.” – Catherine Pulsifer

 75% of respondents said that they were not likely to do business with the organization again if they felt disrespected by an employee or the organization.
 And you do not want that for your business.
 By showing empathy and understanding you show your customers you care, and that’s what is important.

-Picture 2.
+Picture 4.
 Customer service research

-The outcomes that we have included in this article are great examples of what not to do, so try not to follow their footsteps.
-Rather, go out of your way to surprise customers so that you become known as the best people to do business with.
+The outcomes that we have included in this article are great examples of what not to do, so try not to follow in their footsteps.
+Instead, go out of your way to surprise customers so that you become known as the best people to do business with.